 President Felipe Calderón Hinojosa revealed the official inaugural plaque of the sustainable luxury tourism resort Hacienda Tres Ríos.

-– With a message emphasizing the importance of economic growth through ecotourism, the Mexican President Felipe Calderón unveiled the inaugural plaque at Hacienda Tres Ríos, marking the official opening
+March 30, 2010 – With a message emphasizing the importance of economic growth through ecotourism, the Mexican President Felipe Calderón unveiled the inaugural plaque at Hacienda Tres Ríos, marking the official opening of the resort.

 “This resort is the result of the vision and efforts made by Mexican entrepreneurs—a 60 million dollar investment—with good results in the creation of job opportunities.
 About 1,000 employees were needed for the first stage of construction, in addition to the 1,000 job opportunities that were generated in the Riviera Maya population,” said President Calderón during his speech at the inauguration Tuesday afternoon.